speleolinux/uisic/languages/en.md

 ## English Glossary

-Notes: This is just a test of a few terms extracted from the full English text but with French terms removed.
+Notes: This is just a test of a few English terms extracted from Malcolm Field's lexicon.

 | Term Number | Term | Definition |
 | ----------- | ---- | ---------- |